NewMediaCatalyst/udacity-readable/README.md

     * Your browser should automically open
         * or you can click this link to [load http://localhost:3000](http://localhost:3000)

+## Attribution
+* I did utilize some CSS gradients from an online example for the outer page wrapper, .app-content
+    * My computer crashed in the middle of this project, so I was unable to find the original URL to properly give credit here.
+    * These gradients are in app.css at .app-content, .app-content:before and .app-content:after

 ## API Server

-Information about the API server and how to use it can be found in its [README file](https://github.com/udacity/reactnd-project-readable-starter/blob/master/api-server/README.md).
+Information about the API server and how to use it can be found in its [README file](https://github.com/udacity/reactnd-project-readable-starter/blob/master/api-server/README.md) from it's separate Github Repo.